top of page

 Want defined abdominal muscles?
 Train them the same way you'd train any other muscle group for hypertrophy...

-My approach is straightforward: train your abs like you train your other muscle groups — with focused intensity and progressive overload.
-But with one caveat: your core supports almost every movement you do.
-So I train abs heavy just once per week and use bodyweight-focused training for my second (and sometimes third) weekly session to allow for recovery.
+My approach is straightforward: train your abs like you train your other muscle groups — 2–3 times per week, with focused intensity and progressive overload, using weighted movements to bring yourself to (or close to) failure.
+I train abs heavy twice per week and do bodyweight-focused training (including isometric exercises) for my third weekly session to allow for recovery.
 Keep reading for a heavy hypertrophy-focused routine.
-For those light days I mentioned, check out any of these videos by Maddie Lymburner.
+For those lighter days I mentioned, check out any of these 10–20-minute videos by Maddie Lymburner.

 The Core: More Than Just Your Six-Pack